 What was great was finishing at the cemetery which is a fascinating place to spend the afternoon after the tour is completed (see below).

 As stated before, the tour is free but at the end, you tip what you believe it’s worth.
-We opted for AR$300 for two of us which seemed to be the going rate for others too.
+We opted for US$10 each which seemed to be the going rate for others too.

 They also run a City Centre Tour which is supposed to be great & starts at the gate of The National Congress (Av.
 Entre Rios 51), meets at 3pm

 In addition, there are a couple of pay & book tours:

 Recoleta Cemetery (AR$700), Mon – Fri 3pm (meet at the Gate to Recoleta Cemetery)

 La Boca (AR$700), Mon – Fri 11am (meet at the corner of Magallanes & Caminito, outside the Havanna shop on colourful corner).
 We were keen to do this one but unfortunately, it didn’t fit with my BA schedule (as everywhere says it is dangerous to go around the area outside the specific tourist parts, it could be a good option).